northeastern-rc/rc-public-documentation/docs/source/gpus/multigpu-partition-access.md

 srun -p reservation --reservation=<reservation_name> --gres=gpu:v100-sxm2:4 --time=24:00:00 -N 1 --pty /bin/bash
 ```

-  ***Note***
+***Note:***
    Your local machine must remain active for successful job execution.
 Be aware of the following risks:

-     - Network disconnections will interrupt the job
+   - Network disconnections have the potential to interrupt the job.
-     - Computer sleep/hibernation will break the connection
+   - Computer sleep/hibernation can break the connection.
-     - Losing RDP session (e.g., timeout, local reboot) stops GUI-dependent processes
+   - Losing RDP session (e.g., timeout, local reboot) stops GUI-dependent processes.
-     - Power outages or system updates can cause unexpected disconnects
+   - Power outages or system updates can cause unexpected disconnects.

    Recommendations:
-     - Use a stable network connection
+   - Use a stable network connection.
-     - Disable sleep mode on your local machine
+   - Disable sleep mode on your local machine during testing.
-     - Consider using persistent remote desktop solutions
-     - Implement job checkpointing where possible
+   - Implement job checkpointing where possible.
-     - Monitor job status regularly
+   - Monitor job status regularly.

 - **To run {term}`Non-interactive job`, you can use the following command**